CJS-96/Gas-Hydrates/README.md

-# Description for the codes to calculate gas hydrates properties
+# Description of the codes to calculate gas hydrates properties

 There are two directories in this repository: Simulation/ and vdWP-FL_Theory/